 Establishment of a docent program could provide benefits such as education on the importance and sensitivity of TARE's natural resources via interpretive hiking tours.
-The promotion of an understanding and appreciation of the ecosystem will increase the likelihood that visitors will protect natural resources.
+The promotion of understanding and appreciating the ecosystem will increase the likelihood that visitors will protect natural resources.